I-T-C/Client-Server/README.md

 # Python Project 2017
-A project for Intro to Network Programming with Python# Client-Server
+- A project for the unit Intro to Network Programming with Python
-# Client-Server
+- Simple Client/Server model demonstration with Python
 # Client-Server